 - Radio, TV and more…

-Warner’s ninth CD, Seeds, generated a lot of attention throughout the world, being named one of the top CDs of 2012 in folk music based on radio play.
-FOLK DJ also named him one of the top artists of 2012.
-Legendary Midnight Special radio host Rich Warren tipped his hat to Dennis by designating Seeds as his “CD Pick of the Week” on his nationally syndicated show.
+His breakthrough album Seeds was named one of the top CD’s of 2012 in folk music, based on radio play around the world.
+Folk DJ also named him one of the top touring folk artists of that year.
+Midnight Special host Rich Warren designated Seeds as his “CD Pick of the Week” on his nationally syndicated radio show.

 Dennis Warner’s tenth CD, Beep Beep, is also his first album intended for children.
-Years of fan requests for such a project came to fruition after receiving a grant from the McKnight Foundation and the Central Minnesota Arts Board.
-Beep Beep weaves together favorites from when Dennis was growing up, with newer music penned by friends and colleagues in the folk music world like Tom Rush and Tom Paxton.
+Years of fan requests came to fruition as Beep Beep weaves together favorites from Dennis’ youth, with newer music penned by friends and colleagues in the folk music world like Tom Rush and Tom Paxton.
 Also included are first ever studio versions of his own popular songs, Beads on One String and Biscuit Man.

 Now in its Sixth Printing, Warner‘s timely book Beads on One String evolved from one of his songs and led to the creation of The Beads on One String Project, an elementary school curriculum used throughout the country as a meaningful and fun way to teach kids about the negative effects of bullying and the positive effects of recognizing our “connectedness” with each other.
 In support of his book and the curriculum project, Dennis is often a guest musician and speaker at schools, libraries and Sunday morning church/spiritual gatherings.

-Besides his original music, Warner is widely admired for his moving interpretations of songs written by others.
+Besides his original music, Dennis is widely admired for his moving interpretations of songs written by others.
 Fan favorites include Don’t Laugh at Me, The Garden Song (Inch by Inch) and Homegrown Tomatoes.
-Many also know Dennis for his classic YouTube video I’m My Own Grandpa with close to three quarter of a million hits.
+Many also know Dennis for his classic YouTube video I’m My Own Grandpa with over three quarter of a million hits.

 Though he calls Minnesota home, Warner loves to travel and has visited every state, touring solo and also with his band “The D’s”.
 On and off the stage, Dennis is personable and good-humored.
 When not working on his music, he can be found sailing, eating ice cream or listening to a Minnesota Twins baseball game.